compilation-course/compilation-course.github.io/frontend/lab3-types.md

 - `Let` expressions have the same type as their last expression if they have one, otherwise they are `t_void`.
 - `VarDecl` nodes without an explicit type (in the `type_name` field) take their type from their expression.
-This type cannot be `t_void` since a variable is either an integer or a string.
 - `VarDecl` nodes with an explicit type given in the source must check that the expression (if any) is compatible with this type, which will become the type of the node.
+This explicit type cannot be `t_void`.
 - `BinaryOperator` nodes must check that their arguments have types compatible with the operation and with each other, and set the resulting type.